 Headphones block you from the street noises making it harder for you to see cars coming on the street.
 Headphones make it harder for you to listen to the bikes and the people around you.

-I have a Bluetooth speaker that I carry with me and play music.
-I can still hear what is happening around me and listen to music at the same time.
+I have a Bluetooth speaker that I carry with me and plays music.
+I can still hear what is happening around me and listen to music simultaneously.
 Maybe you should try this as well.
 Remember that this music is for you and not for everyone around you.
 Keep the music to yourself and be the kind of asshole that wants everybody to listen to their music.

-If you do this, you’re not paying attention to where you are, you’re not in full control of your bike, and you become a hazard to everyone cycling next to you.
+If you do this, you’re not paying attention to where you are, you’re not completely controlling your bike, and you become a hazard to everyone cycling next to you.

 If you need to take a call, stop your bike and talk to whoever is calling you.
 Simple as that.

-I understand when cyclists go to the sidewalk when there is a cobblestone street, but I don’t get it when they cycle fast and ring their bell trying to make people leave where they are walking.
+I understand when cyclists go to the sidewalk when there is a cobblestone street, but I don’t get it when they cycle fast and ring their bell, trying to make people leave where they are walking.

 Streets are for cars, bike lanes are for bikes and sidewalks are for people

 As I said before, following the road rules and bike lanes are the only way to cycle without worrying.
 But you have to be predictable as well.

 Try to inform the people behind you about your next turn, and don’t make sudden changes in your direction.
 Sometimes those can be the reason for accidents.

 Being predictable sounds so simple, but it is why I get pissed off most of the time.
 People by bike always try to cut short and find their way around other bikes.
 If one of those bikes is not paying attention, you know what will happen.